 Data Transfer Methods

-Upgrade is made possible by specific capabilities in version 2 and version 3 called Upgrade: Agent and Upgrade.
+Upgrade is made possible by specific capabilities in version 2 and version 3 called Upgrade: Agent and Upgrade respectively.
 These capabilities manage the communication between the two servers and can transfer all configuration via web protocols.
 The bulk of the data to be transferred consists of all the binary components in the repositories that are upgraded.
-Once the Upgrade: Agent and Upgrade capability, mentioned in Starting the Upgrade, is enabled and both repository manager instances are communicating, you can choose one of three methods for this transfer:
+Once the Upgrade: Agent and Upgrade capabilities, mentioned in Starting the Upgrade, are enabled and both repository manager instances are communicating, you can choose one of three methods for this transfer:

 When running the HTTP download method, we discourage you from synchronizing repository manager content to cloud services or on-premises data centers.
 This tool is solely designed to allow for data and configuration transfers between Nexus Repository Manager 2 to 3.